Search our Database!(Wild edibles, Herbs, Mushrooms):

 Edibility and Culinary Use

 This is another case of a mushroom that should be clinically studied much more to hone in on how effective this mushroom is at treating certain conditions and generally improving health.
+There is already some information based on scientific data about lions mane mushroom but more would be beneficial.
 There is a long list of claimed health benefits for lion’s mane mushrooms such as improving brain function, improving nerve generation, helping with Alzheimers, depression, anxiety and much more.
 There have been some positive clinical studies relating to temporary cognitive improvement for people who are mildly cognitively impaired and improved neuron regeneration.

 There are no known side effects to Lion’s mane mushroom.
 These mushrooms are relatively easy to identify but incorrect identification is always a risk for novice mushroom foragers particularly.